dacs01/ascends-toolkit/readme.md

 # Getting Started: Classification

 To train your first model, we are going to use the Iris data set, which is one of the classic datasets introduced by the British statistician and biologist Ronald Fisher in his 1936 paper.
-Download the iris.csv into your ASCENDS/data directory.
+Download the iris.csv into your data directory.
 (Save as the following link)

 Link: https://raw.githubusercontent.com/pandas-dev/pandas/master/pandas/tests/data/iris.csv